Fireplace fireback: History

 The oldest firebacks date from the 15th century AD, the early days of iron casting.
 Early firebacks were decorated with simple designs derived from everyday objects such as rope, moulds used in the making of certain types of foods (such as butter, biscuits or wafers), furniture fragments and other domestic and personal items.
 Designs formed from specially-carved wooden stamps (which included letters and numerals) and entire wooden patterns or models gradually became more widely used and often displayed coats of arms of royalty, the church and aristocracy.
 Pictorial designs with religious themes were common in Germany.
 Later firebacks bore mythological and allegorical subjects, as well as scenes from nature.
 Firebacks made for the Dutch market included examples with reference to Dutch independence.

-English firebacks may roughly be separated into four chronological divisions—those moulded from more than one movable stamp; armorial backs; allegorical, mythological and biblical slabs with an occasional portrait; and copies of 17th and 18th century continental designs, chiefly Dutch.
-The fleur-de-lis, the rosette, and other motifs of detached ornament were much used before attempts were made to elaborate a homogeneous design, but by the middle of the 17th century firebacks of a very elaborate type were being produced.
+English firebacks may roughly be separated into four stylistic types — those moulded from more than one movable stamp; armorial backs; allegorical, mythological and biblical plates with an occasional portrait; and copies and pastiches of 17th and 18th century continental designs, chiefly Dutch.
+The fleur-de-lis, the rosette, and other motifs of detached ornament were much used before attempts were made to elaborate a homogeneous design, but by the middle of the 16th century firebacks of a very elaborate type were being produced.

 The increasing use of coal as a domestic heating fuel caused a decline in many countries in the need for firebacks and their gradual replacement by integral grates.
 In France, wood-burning open fireplaces remained popular and firebacks continued to be produced there in the 19th century.

 Recastings of historic fireback designs are still made in England and the United States.